STUDENT LOAN BORROWER

-In support of the mission of the organization and its certification and training programs, the CSLP Board of Standards is committed to informing the public, specifically student loan borrowers, of the importance of using qualified professionals to advise about their student loan repayment plans.
+In support of the mission of the organization, and its certification and training programs, the Board is committed to informing the public, specifically student loan borrowers, of the importance of using qualified professionals to advise about their student loan repayment plans.

-Using a CSLP can provide an additional measure of safety that the advice provided is based on the providing having demonstrated advanced knowledge about student loan advising along with experience in personal financial services.
-The CSLP will have completed a rigorous curriculum of coursework, have years of experience as a financial professional, and has made a committment to a high set of ethical standards in their practice.
-Find A CSLP
+Using a CSLP can provide an additional measure of safety that the advice you receive is based on advanced knowledge about student loan advising and personal finance.
+A CSLP will have completed a rigorous curriculum of coursework, and should have years of experience as a financial professional, with a committment to a high set of ethical standards in their practice.

 StudentAid.gov is the official source of information from the U.S. Department of Education about federal student aid.
 Use it to research your options and:

 National Student Loan Data System to inventory federal loans.

 The Institute for College Access and Success publishes state-by-state borrowing data, research, and policy analysis.

 Student Loan Borrower Assistance.org from the National Consumer Law Center provides free about borrower-focused information about repayment options, avoiding and getting out of default, and dealing with collections agencies.

 The student loan decision tree from the Consumer Financial Protection Bureau guides borrowers through basic student loan options.

 US Department of Education Student Loan Ombudsman may help resolve issues with loan servicing.